conduktor/conduktor-docs/docs/navigation/console/schema-registry.md

 ### Strategy

-Subjects can be applied in several ways: To topics, to records, to both topics & records, or through a custom method.
+Subjects can be applied in several ways: To topics, to records, to both topics and records, or through a custom method.

 - **Topic Name**: This strategy associates your Subject with a specific topic of your choosing.
 Simply enter the topic name that you want the Subject to apply to.
 You will also need to specify if the Subject will apply to the key or value of a message.
 The topic name field will auto-complete for you, so no need to remember specific spellings!